lorebooks-wiki/homepage/src/docs/setup/redirects.md

 ## The easy route

 [Use this GitHub issue form] and follow instructions on how to fill it up.
 Once we approved the request, we'll take care the rest.

-Alternatively, send a email in [plain-text] to [lorebooks.wiki-discuss] mailing list on sourcehut, with subject `[proxypartylab]: Request to add for your-desired-subdomain.lorebooks.wiki` and using the template below.
+Alternatively, send a email in [plain-text] to [lorebooks.wiki-discuss] mailing list on sourcehut, with subject `[proxypartylab]: Request to add for your-desired-subdomaim.lorebooks.wiki` and using the template below.
 Remember to replace any placeholders into real ones like your `.lorebooks.wiki` subdomain and the target URL for redirects.

 ```txt
 ### Domain to be added